 For longevity, it’s tough to beat Mother Earth News.
-They’re celebrating their 40th anniversary this year!
+Their first publication was in January, 1970!
 Despite its strong focus on rural living, even a city-slicker can find wise living tips in each issue.
 For those of you who are planning on living in the country, this one is a must.

 Fine Homebuilding Magazine is an excellent resource, especially for builders.
 There were years when the magazine mostly ignored green building, but things have certainly changed for Fine Homebuilding.
 Fine Homebuilding is Yankee-centric (only the occasional article features homes built for ours or Western climates), but along with the skill-related articles for building stairs or taking care of your router, energy efficiency or green building articles are usually found in each issue.
 The magazine is published by Taunton Press, which also publishes Fine Woodworking, Fine Cooking, Fine Gardening, and Threads as well as the series of Sarah Susanka’s “Not So Big…” series of books.

 For general environmental information, subscribe to E – The Environmental Magazine.
 Well written, but usually brief articles abound on all imaginable aspects of eco-living.

 So what about Dwell Magazine?
 Occasionally, one can find an environmentally-appropriate house or apartment in the pages of Dwell, but not often enough for my taste.
 Playing urban “yin” to Mother Earth News’ rural “yang,” Dwell sacrifices practicality, durability, value, and likely also common sense on the altar of 21st Century style.
 I subscribed for one year.
 That was enough.